GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205462193-c7fd414f-4f1e-42ea-a492-f3a3b2deb0f1.png)

-Next we need to add a place to store our media and static files for the application... follow the steps in the pdf files below to setup a AMAZON WEB SERVICES bucket to host these files...
+Next, we need to add a place to store our media and static files for the application... follow the steps in the pdf files below to setup an AMAZON WEB SERVICES bucket to host these files...

-* Setting up a S3 Bucket: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/aws-s3-bucket-services-setup.pdf" taret="_blank">AWS-S3-Bucket setup</a>
+* Setting up a S3 Bucket: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/aws-s3-bucket-services-setup.pdf" target="_blank">AWS-S3-Bucket setup</a>
-* Setting up the IAM controls: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/aws-iam-setup.pdf" taret="_blank">AWS-IAM setup</a>
+* Setting up the IAM controls: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/aws-iam-setup.pdf" target="_blank">AWS-IAM setup</a>

 Django to S3...